openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-typesetting.md

 ### Requesting corrections

-You can now assign a typesetter to correct issues that were flagged in proofing, as outlined in Assigning a typesetter <!-- missing hyperlink -->.
+You can now assign a typesetter to correct issues that were flagged in proofing, as outlined in [Assigning a typesetter](#assigning-a-typesetter).
 In addition to the previous steps, you can now also do the following:

 - Provide the typesetter with an annotated document, if one was provided.
 - Select the galleys that require corrections.